Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Evaluation

 \subsection{Metrics}

 We use the standard precision and recall metrics~\cite{Witten:11} to measure the accuracy in our experiments.
-To compute precision and recall in our context, for EXP1, we created a synthetic test dataset containing tuples of WCET values and a flag indicating the presence or absence of deadline miss obtained from running SafeScheduler.
-Note that creating a test dataset by running an actual satellite system with varying WCETs of 34 tasks is prohibitively expensive.
-We therefore used a set of task arrival sequences obtained from the first phase of SAFE as we aim at testing sequences of task arrivals which are more likely to violate their deadlines.
+To compute precision and recall in our context, for EXP2, we created a synthetic test dataset for each study subject containing tuples of WCET values and a flag indicating the presence or absence of deadline miss obtained from running SafeScheduler.
+Note that creating a test dataset by running an actual study subject with varying task WCETs is prohibitively expensive.
+We therefore used a set of task arrival sequences obtained from the first phase of SAFE for each subject as we aim at testing sequences of task arrivals which are more likely to violate their deadlines.
 We then ran SafeScheduler to simulate task executions for the set of task arrival sequences with randomly sampled WCET values.
 We note that WCET values were sampled within the restricted WCET ranges after the "handling imbalance" step in Algorithm~\ref{alg:safewcet}.
 Parts of the WCET ranges under which tasks are unlikely to be schedulable are therefore not considered when sampling.
-For EXP2, we used 10-fold cross-validation based on the training dataset at \hbox{each model refinement step (phase 2).}
+For EXP3, we used 10-fold cross-validation based on the training dataset at each model refinement step (phase 2).

 We define the precision and recall metrics as follows: (1)~precision $P = \mathit{TP} / (\mathit{TP} + \mathit{FP})$ and (2)~recall $R = \mathit{TP} / (\mathit{TP} + \mathit{FN})$, where $\mathit{TP}$, $\mathit{FP}$, and $\mathit{FN}$ denote the number of true positives, false positives, and false negatives, respectively.
 A true positive is a test instance (a set of WCET values) labelled as safe and correctly classified as such.
 A false positive is a test instance labelled as unsafe but incorrectly classified as safe.
 A false negative is a test instance labelled as safe but incorrectly classified as unsafe.
 We prioritise precision over recall as practitioners require (ideally) no false positives -- an unsafe instance with deadline misses is incorrectly classified as safe -- in the context of mission-critical, real-time satellite systems.
-For EXP1, precision and recall values are measured based on a synthetic test dataset.
-For EXP2, precision values are computed using collective sets of true positives and false positives obtained from 10-fold cross-validation at each model refinement.
+For EXP2, precision and recall values are measured based on a synthetic test dataset.
+For EXP3, precision values are computed using collective sets of true positives and false positives obtained from 10-fold cross-validation at each model refinement.